 Today is all about architecture!
 From pyramids to temples, get ready to explore some of the incredible structures and buildings of these ancient peoples.

 Activity 1: Read + Discuss.
 Read Usborne World History pages 180-181 and Amazing Ancients! page 18 to learn about the homes and pyramids and temples.
-Then have your child compare what they read to what they know about other ancient civilizations that also built pyramids and temples.
+Then have your child compare what they read to what they know about other ancient civilizations that also built pyramids and temples (such as the pyramids of ancient Egyptians we learned about in the Ancient Egypt Unit Study).
 How are they different?
 How are they the same?
 Watch this video for a look at the ruins of an ancient palace.

 Activity 2: Engineering.
 Next, let’s build!
 Using the cutout on the last page of Amazing Ancients, cut out the picture of the Mayan temple and build your own Temple of Kukulkan.
 You can also try one of these ideas made out of LEGO, boxes, or by drawing one by hand.
 Here is an up-close picture to use a model.
 Or you can use craft #1 in this link to download a Maya pyramid template from Honest History.
 Here’s their Instagram reel to help you put it together.